Contents

 The vocabulary questions and answers below are examples from the FSCE familiarisation guide.

-Spelling is assessed through a section on missing letters.
+Spelling is assessed through missing letters questions.
 In each question, children will see a word with some letters removed.
 They will need to identify the full word in the context of the sentence and complete the word so that it is spelt correctly.

 There is only one correct answer for each question.
 The words will be different lengths, so the number of missing letters will vary for each question.